Living in Grenada: Detailed Advice for American Expats

 As a former British Colony and part of the British Commonwealth, Grenada’s official language is English, and a Grenadian Creole language mixed with English, French, and African languages is also widely spoken among the population.

-Benefits of living in Grenada
+Eight Benefits of Living in Grenada as an American

-Grenada vs the US Cost of Living
+Cost of Living in Grenada

 grenada citizenship by investment program